Feng Office Community Edition: System requirements

 On the client side, the user is only required to use a modern Web browser.

 History

 OpenGoo started as a degree project at the faculty of Engineering of the University of the Republic, Uruguay.
 The project was presented and championed by Software Engineer Conrado Viña.
 Software Engineers Marcos Saiz and Ignacio de Soto developed the first prototype as their thesis.
-Professors Eduardo Fernández and Tomás Laurenzo served as tutors.
+Professors Eduardo Fernández and Tomas Laurenzo served as tutors.
 Conrado, Ignacio and Marcos founded the OpenGoo community and remain active members and core developers.
 The thesis was approved with the highest score.
 In 2008, Viña joined the Uruguayan software development company Moove It.

 Currently there is a second project for OpenGoo at the same university being developed by students Fernando Rodríguez, Ignacio Vázquez and Juan Pedro del Campo.
 Their project aims to build an open source Web-based spreadsheet.

 In December 2009 the OpenGoo name was changed to Feng Office Community Edition.